jonathan1440/Get-Weather-Data/README.md

 **This next part corresponds to this post: http://www.desert-home.com/2014/12/acurite-weather-station-raspberry-pi_3.html** The AcuRite console gives off two different types of output.
 The `weatherstation.c` file reads them.
 Here's how to set it up:
 1. Download the `weatherstation.c` file from this repository to the same directory you put `usbexample1.c` in.
 2. Read the comments in `weatherstation.c` if you want.
 They kind of explain how to use it and what it does.
-This is optional; I'll tell you everything you need to know here (the bare minimum).
+This is optional; I'll tell you everything (the bare minimum) that you need to make it work.
 3. `weatherstation.c` needs to be compiled too; type `cc -o weatherstation  weatherstation.c -L/usr/local/lib -lusb-1.0`
 4. When you run it, the `stdout` output will be the data from the console in a dictionary.
 To run it, type `./weatherstation`
 5. All the output you see is a combination of the `stderr` and `stdout` output.
 To narrow it down you can type `./weatherstation 2`

 Now we use a python file to put the data into a file for storage.
 The file Dave provided was in `python 2.7.9`.
 I don't know `python 2` and wanted to edit the code, so I changed it to `python 3.4.2`.
-I also added daily weather updates with all the data from the previous 24 hours via email.
+I originally wanted it to send the previous 24 hour's data file to a specified email every time it created a new one, so that I wouldn't have to worry about the RPi eventually running out of space to store the data.
+But I couldn't get it to work, so I moved on to more important things.

 The RPi is naturally set to run `python 2.7.9` even though it has multiple versions installed.
 In order to run the `readWeatherData.py` file we first have to change the default python version to `3.4.2`: